Estimated reading time: 8 minutes

 Cooking and Baking

-- Substitute for Baking Soda.
-If you are out of baking soda, you can make your own with a mixture of baking powder and cream of tartar or vinegar.
+- Substitute for Baking Powder.
+If you are out of baking powder, you can make your own with a mixture of baking soda and cream of tartar or vinegar.

 - Vegetable Wash.
 Water and baking soda create a chemical free way to wash your veggies from the garden.